Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Keep in mind:

 * There can only be one Academy game object in a scene.
-* You can only train Internal Brains that have been included into the Academy's
+* You can only train Learning Brains that have been included into the Academy's
   Training Hub.

 Here is an example of what your scene hierarchy should look like: